nice-sprite/bo3_python_utils/readme.md

 for windows, requires https://docs.wand-py.org/en/0.4.1/guide/install.html#install-imagemagick-windows to be installed

 ## Image and material import script
 Materials will come default with the "geometry, lit" techset.
 But choosing another techset will autofill the images in each of the fields where the images exist for that material

+If you want images with no materials, use img_import.py

+For materials too, use mtl_import.py

+Credits: Kingslayer Kyle (Idea, Testing)